martinpapaleo/python_fundamentals/README.md

 All scripts use only the Python standard library.

-Files overview
-Loops
+##Files Overview
+#Loops

 loops_1_even_numbers.py
-Prints all even numbers from 1 to 50 (inclusive).
+Prints all even numbers from 1 to 50.

 loops_2_guess.py
-Simple number guessing game with up to 3 attempts.
+Simple number-guessing game with up to 3 attempts and input validation.

 loops_3_nested.py
-Prints a 10×10 multiplication table (1 to 10).
+Displays a 10×10 multiplication table.

-Functions
+#Functions

 functions_1_currency.py
-Converts Argentine pesos to USD at a given exchange rate.
+Converts Argentine pesos (ARS) to USD at a given exchange rate.

 functions_2_area.py
-Computes the area of a circle given its radius.
+Computes the area of a circle.

 functions_3_temperature.py
-Converts Celsius degrees to Fahrenheit with basic input validation.
+Converts Celsius to Fahrenheit with basic error handling.

-Data structures
+#Data Structures

 lists_1_basics.py
-Creates and modifies a list of cities, then shows the first three.
+Creates and manipulates a list of cities; demonstrates slicing.

 dicts_1_prices.py
 Stores product prices in a dictionary and computes the average price.

 sets_1_unique.py
-Shows how to use a set to get unique values from a list.
+Uses a set to extract unique elements from a list.

-Files and modules
+#File Handling & Modules

 files_1_read.py
-Writes a list of ITBA careers to a text file, then reads and prints them in uppercase.
+Writes a list of university careers to a text file and prints them in uppercase.

 files_2_write.py
-Asks the user for 5 movie names and saves them to 5_movies.txt.
+Asks the user for 5 movie names and writes them to 5_movies.txt.

 modules_1_random.py
 Reads movies from 5_movies.txt and prints one at random.

-Mini-projects
+#Mini-Projects

 word_counter.py
-Asks the user for a sentence and counts words, vowels and consonants.
+Takes a sentence and counts words, vowels, and consonants.

 temperature_logger.py
-Generates random temperatures for 10 days, writes them to temps.txt, then reads them and prints the average and maximum temperature.
+Generates 10 days of random temperatures, saves them to temps.txt, then reads the file to calculate average and maximum temperature.

 budget_tracker.py
-Interactive budget tracker: asks for categories and amounts until the user types quit, accumulates totals per category, and saves the summary to budget_tracker.csv.
+Interactive budget tracker:

+Accepts categories and amounts from the user

+Accumulates totals per category

+Ends when the user types "quit"

+Saves results to budget_tracker.csv

-What I learned:
+##What I Learned

-How to structure small Python programs using functions.
+Using Python for small, real programs

+Designing reusable functions

+Working with lists, dictionaries, sets

+Validating user input and handling errors

+Reading from and writing to files (TXT and CSV)

+Using modules from the Python standard library

+Structuring small projects

+Basic Git workflow (init, add, commit, push)

+Publishing work on GitHub in a clean, professional format

+##Next Steps (Stage 2)

+I will now begin pandas and Exploratory Data Analysis (EDA), including:

+Data cleaning (missing values, duplicates, datatypes)

+joins/merges

+Descriptive statistics

-How to work with lists, dictionaries and sets.
+Visualizations with matplotlib and seaborn

-How to read and write text files with with open(...).

-How to do basic input validation and handle simple errors.

-How to build small, self-contained scripts that can be reused later in bigger projects.

-You can add/remove lines depending on which files you actually keep.

----
+First portfolio-quality notebook project

+This next stage will have its own GitHub repository.